Permit exemptions for protected vegetation

-To find out if your property has protected vegetation, and what type of protection category applies, contact Council on 07 3403 8888.
+To find out if your property has protected vegetation, and what type of protection category applies, you can request a map and report online or contact Council on 07 3403 8888.

 Exemptions only apply to protected vegetation which is located within your property boundaries.
 To work on a property which you do not own, you must apply for a permit and obtain the property owner’s consent.